pletfix/docs/en/plugins.md

    All classes that stored in a subdirectory under the plugin's `./src` directory will be added to the `.manifest/plugins/classes.php` manifest, grouped to the top subdirectory.
 This is useful to add classes for specific use cases, such like controllers or middleware classes.
-Classes that stored directly into `./src` directory (without subdirectory), are not add to this manifest.
+Classes that stored directly into `./src` directory (without subdirectory) or into the subdirectory 'Bootstraps', 'Commands' or 'Services', are not added to this manifest.
+   Contracts (classes that are stored in a `Contracts` folder) are not listed too.

    For example, you have the following classes: